 - Subtract — decrease intensity and clarity of the selected mask at the corresponding point of the selected LOD.

 - Smooth — blur spreading boundaries of the selected mask at the corresponding point of the selected LOD.

 All brushes share a set of common parameters.
 The parameters are as follows:

-- LOD — albedo, height, or mask LOD of the terrain to be modified with the brush.
+- LOD — albedo, height, or mask LOD of the Terrain Global to be modified with the brush.

 - Shape — shape of the brush:

 - Square — a square oriented along the terrain grid

 - Texture — texture-based brush.
 (To load a custom brush texture click the button.)

 - Rotate — rotation of the brush.
 Can be used to make brush fit best for a specific task.